 - Enter your account’s PIN or password.

 - Try to download and install any app.
 It should work now.

 However, I found that the problem comes right back after I restart my PC (or resuming from hibernate or sleep mode).
 This seems to be just a temporary fix and we’ll just have to wait for Microsoft to sort it out and release the bug fix in their next Windows update.

 Other workarounds if the method above doesn’t work

 Check if your Windows Firewall is disabled.
-It’s a well known issue that when Windows Firewall is switched off, you won’t be able to download or install any application from Windows Store.
+It’s a well known issue that when Windows Firewall is switched off, you won’t be able to download or install any application from Microsoft Store.

 - Check your date and time settings.
 If they are not correctly set, the Windows Store may not recognize your request.
 This can occur when your date and time have been reset to their factory defaults (due to a power outage or depleted motherboard battery).
 To manage the date and time, right-click on it from the taskbar, then select “Adjust date and time.”
 Toggle on the option that reads “Set time automatically” to let Windows sync the time with its server, or set it manually.

 - Try clearing the Microsoft Store Cache.
 To do this, go to Windows Search.
 Type “wsreset.exe.”
 Right-click on the search result and select “Run as administrator.”
 This will open a command prompt that will automatically execute the “wsreset” command to clear the Windows Store Cache.
 When the process is completed, restart your computer and try to download an app from the Windows Store again.

 - Run the Windows Store Troubleshooter.
 If nothing else works, your best bet is to run the Windows Store troubleshooter.
 Go to Windows Search, search for “Troubleshoot,” and open it.
 Scroll down the list until you see “Windows Store Apps.”
 Select it and then click “Run the troubleshooter.”